top of page

 Rebecca Collins

-Rebecca is inspired by a commitment to creating to creating a more just and sustainable future.
-Through gentle, mindful movement, breath and meditation, she empowers students with the physical and mental resilience necessary to navigate our changing world.
-Drawing upon Yogic philosophy, neuroscience, and her experience in sustainability and climate adaptation, she encourages students to recognize the interconnectedness of all things and how their personal grown ripples into positive social change.
+Rebecca is inspired by a deep commitment to creating a more just and sustainable future.
+Through gentle, mindful movement, breath, and meditation, she empowers students with the physical and mental resilience necessary to navigate our changing world.
+Drawing upon yogic philosophy, neuroscience and her experience in the field of sustainability and climate adaptation, she encourages students to recognize the interconnectedness of all things and how their personal growth ripples into positive societal change.

 Susan Friedman